 a yearly end year allowance of 8.3% of the yearly salary;

 a broad package of fringe benefits (including an excellent technical infrastructure, moving expenses, savings schemes, and excellent sports facilities).

 TU/e strives towards a diversified workforce at all function levels.
 Part of this endeavor is to appoint more talented women to scientific positions.
 The Women in Science (WISE) network at TU/e is very actively promoting to share knowledge and experience which may further assist newly appointed female scientific staff in their further professional and personal development.

 4TU.Centre for Ethics and Technology: ethicsandtechnology.eu/

 If you need more information about the tasks and requirements for this position please contact the chair of the P&E group, Wybo Houkes: email@example.com

 Information about the terms of employment can be obtained from Kim van Puijenbroek, HR Advisor: firstname.lastname@example.orgApplication

 Your application must contain the following documents (all in English):Cover letter where you motivate your interest in the vacancy;

 An extensive curriculum vitae including: a complete list of publications; a teaching portfolio including teaching evaluations (if available); PhD supervision; and an overview of acquired substantial research funding.

-If you are interested, we invite you to apply before June 23, 2018.
-To apply please use the 'apply now' button.
+If you are interested we invite you to apply by using the 'apply now' button.
 Please note that a maximum of 5 documents of 2 Mb each can be uploaded, so if you have more than 5 documents you will have to combine them.
 Please do not send us applications by e-mail.